 - Partnering with the Historic New Orleans Collection to collect and record historic tombstones from St. Louis Cemeteries No. 1 and No. 2.

-- Recording the tablets of St. Louis Cemetery No. 2 for future genealogical research, in partnership with Xavier University.
+- Recording tablet closure information from all of the tombs in the three squares of St. Louis Cemetery No. 2 in partnership with Xavier University, to be for used for future genealogical research.

-- Introducing over 20,000 visitors to our historic cemeteries through our cemetery tour program
+- Introducing thousands of visitors to the local historic cemeteries through our cemetery tour program.

 - Completing millions of dollars worth of capital improvements in the cemeteries, including:

-- repairs to the French Society tomb in St. Louis No. 1
+- Completion of repairs to the French Society tomb in St. Louis No. 1

-- repairs to over 80 tombs in Lafayette No. 1, including the Jefferson Fire Company and Chalmette Fire Company society tombs
+- Completion of repairs to over 80 tombs in Lafayette No. 1, including the Jefferson Fire Company and Chalmette Fire Company society tomb, and the Taylor Family Tomb.

-- stabilization and repairs to the wall vaults along the main entrance to Lafayette No. 1
+- Stabilization and repairs to the wall vaults along the Washington Avenue entrance at Lafayette No. 1.

-- a monument honoring war veterans buried in Holt Cemetery
+- Dedicating a monument honoring war veterans buried in Holt Cemetery.